 View this post on Instagram

 The next morning, I met up with Andrea in Mayfair to go for breakfast at The Wolesley.
 This is such a beautiful and stylish place, that makes breakfast a real occasion.
 I had the pancakes with berries and fresh cream, as well as a pineapple juice, and it was incredibly good!
 It’s a luxurious spot with prices that reflect that.
-If you want brunch that gives you more for your money, check out these bottomless brunch in London ideas.I then had a look around Fortnum & Mason and Selfridges, before going to the Harrods food hall to pick up some lunch.
+If you want brunch that gives you more for your money, check out these bottomless brunch in London ideas.I then had a walk – it’s a great time to go to see London’s autumn colours – and a look around Fortnum & Mason and Selfridges, before going to the Harrods food hall to pick up some lunch.
 I then headed back to the hotel to have an afternoon nap before heading out to the film screening and Q&A at night.
 You can see photos from the night here.

 I definitely want to spend time in different areas of London on my next trip – especially to explore Notting Hill as it has such a chilled vibe.
 What is your favourite area of London to stay in?